-April 8th.-Conference of Members of Nurses' Leagues and Societies to discuss "Organisation with a view to International Affiliation," by the invitation of Miss Isla Stewart, Vice-President of the International Council of Nurses, 431, Oxford Street.
-Tea 4 p.m.; Conference 4.30 p.m.
+April 8th .-- Conference of Members of Nurses' Leagues and Societies to discuss "Organisation with a view to International Affiliation," by the invitation of Miss Isla Stewart, Vice-President of the Inter-national Council of Nice Organisation Tea national Council of Nurses, 431, Oxford Street.
+4 p.m.; Conference 4.30 p.m.